sinelaw/infernu/README.md

 ## TODO

 - [ ] add "module" primitive that allows vardecls, use it to map ES3 Scripts (should cause trivial.js to pass)
-- [ ] support all ES3 statement (or reject them, but handle all)
+- [ ] support all ES3 statement types (or reject them, but handle all)
 - [ ] preserve source code context info and use it for errors
 - [ ] support warnings
 - [ ] handle funcs with no return statement (should be same as return;)
-- [ ] get fix.js to infer correctly
+- [x] get fix.js to infer correctly
+- [ ] implement the type system described below

 ## Outline (TODO)